John Fitzpatrick (racing driver): World of Endurance Racing

 For 1977, Fitzpatrick was back at Kremer Racing, where in five WCM races, he co-drove with Wollek to three podium finishes, reaching the top at Hockenheim.
 But John's main drive for ’77 was back to Touring Cars.
 He had rejoined Broadspeed, to race the Jaguar XJ12C, however the racing programme got off on the wrong foot because British Leyland would not finalise the decision whether or not to continue with the programme following their debut in 1976.
 This mean Ralph Broad and Broadspeed guys did not know whether to get on with their development programme.
 Once Leyland gave the go ahead, valuable time had been lost.
 Fitzpatrick found himself partnering Tim Schenken, together they raced eight times for Jaguar, they only finished once, in the Grand Prix Brno, held on the old Masaryk Circuit, albeit in 16th place following an exploding tyre.

 Despite Jaguar pulling out of the ETCC, Fitzpatrick found himself in great demand, so much so, he was racing in three major championships, winning races in all of them.
 His berth in ETCC was the Luigi Team / BMW Italia.
 Here, he teamed up with Umberto Grano to win the Mugello 100 Giri.
 Just three weeks earlier, at the very same Mugello, driving for Georg Loos (Gelo Racing) Team's Porsche 935, he won the Mugello 6 Hours, a round of the WCM.
 This time he was partnered by Toine Hezemans and Hans Heyer.
 When the series arrived in the United States, Heyer was replaced by Peter Gregg, for a race at the 6 Hours of Watkins Glen, helping Fitzpatrick and Hezemans to victory.
 The next round was back in Italy, the 6 Ore di Vallelunga, which although Fitzpatrick did not win, he did finish on the podium in second and third places!
 The third series Fitzpatrick drove in, was the Deutsche Rennsport Meisterschaft [DRM].
-Although he had raced in the championship before, this was the first time he raced the whole series with Gelo Racing, finishing 4th overall in the process.
-During this season, he scored 7 podium finishes, the best being his victory in the ADAC-Trophy at Zandvoort.
+Although he had raced in the championship before, this was the first time he raced the whole series with Gelo Racing, finishing fourth overall in the process.
+During this season, he scored seven podium finishes, the best being his victory in the ADAC-Trophy at Zandvoort.

-For 1979, he dropped the ETCC from his schedule, concentration solely of Group 5 racing with Gelo Racing and their Porsche 935.
+For 1979, Fitzpatrick dropped the ETCC from his schedule, concentration solely of Group 5 racing with Gelo Racing and their Porsche 935.
 There was mixed fortunes for John, with winless season in the DRM.
 However, in the WCM, results were better.
 Firstly with new partners, Wollek and Manfred Schurti, John was able to retain the Mugello 6 Hours.
 With Fitzpatrick and Wollek entered in two cars for the Rivet Supply Silverstone 6 Hours.
 Their car with Schurti encountered Turbo problems, but the one with Heyer was victorious, winning by over seven laps.
 Gelo continued their good form, into the next round, with Fitzpatrick; Wollek and Schurti taking the spoils in the ADAC 1000 km Rennen.